SHAIKSHOAIB-GIT/maven-web-application/README.md

 Access the application: Open your browser and navigate to http://localhost:8080/.

 AWS Deployment
-The application is deployed on AWS, utilizing services such as EC2 for hosting and S3 for storage.
+The application is deployed on AWS, utilizing services such as EC2 for hosting.
 Deployment is managed through Jenkins, ensuring seamless updates and scalability.

 CI/CD Pipeline
 A robust CI/CD pipeline is implemented using Jenkins to automate the build, test, and deployment processes: